Cancer Screening Services

 HSHS St. John’s Hospital utilizes a variety of screening tests to detect cancers and provide better opportunities for patients to obtain more effective treatment.
 Regular screening exams can greatly reduce your risk for certain types of cancers.

-Types of tests include
+Types of Tests Include

 The TrueBeam linear accelerator delivers leading-edge stereotactic radiation therapy quickly and can treat a broad range of cancer cases.
 It allows clinicians to image during treatment for precise tumor location and automatically stops if the patient moves outside defined parameters.
 The TrueBeam linear accelerator has also proven to be very dependable, with little down time reported.